sridharnandigam/personal-blog/content/posts/4_jetson_thor.md

     attrlink="https://www.nvidia.com/en-us/technologies/holoscan-sensor-bridge/"
 >}}

-More info on the exact specs such as USB ports, drive support, video encoder/decoder, etc., for the Jetson Thor can be found [here](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-thor/).
+More info on additional components such as USB ports, drive support, etc., for the Jetson Thor can be found [here](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-thor/).

 ### Software Tools and Ecosystem
 The main draw of the Jetson line of products, in my opinion, is the advanced [software ecosystem](https://developer.nvidia.com/embedded/develop/software), designed to transfer and process data quickly.

 Along with the Jetpack SDK for developing on the Jetson platform, we also have the Holoscan SDK to directly work with the Holoscan Sensor Bridge.
 The [Holoscan SDK](https://docs.nvidia.com/holoscan/sdk-user-guide/index.html) pairs with the Holoscan Sensor Bridge by allowing developers to build directed graphs of "operators" to define data processing and ML workflows.
-NVIDIA also gives us the [HoloHub](https://nvidia-holoscan.github.io/holohub/applications/), a repository of reference applications using the Holoscan SDK in a variety of fields on the Holoscan platform.
+NVIDIA also gives us the [HoloHub](https://nvidia-holoscan.github.io/holohub/applications/), a repository of reference applications using the Holoscan SDK in a variety of fields.

 [NVIDIA Metropolis](https://www.nvidia.com/en-us/autonomous-machines/intelligent-video-analytics-platform/) is NVIDIA's vision AI platform for the development and deployment of vision-based automations.
 This platform provides the tools for advanced applications on both the edge and the cloud by combining sensor and visual data for model training and tuning.